 Coding bootcamps, on the other hand, run lean.
 They offer small class sizes and shorter programs, which gives instructional staff the time to get feedback, update coursework accordingly, participate in training, and iterate.
 And though many bootcamps are overseen by state agencies to ensure consumer protections, most aren’t accredited, which means their curriculum updates can be dictated by industry trends and requirements, not by bureaucrats who may or may not be up on the latest tech advances.

 For degree and non-degree students alike, bootcamps teach the latest skills and provide a leg up for grads entering the job market.

 If you are looking to jump-start your career as a software engineer, check out this list of coding bootcamps supplied by Course Report.
-Many camps offer both full-time and part-time programs, as well as online programs.
-Whether you are in Chicago, New York, or San Francisco—or even if you live nowhere near a tech hub—you have plenty of learning opportunities.
+Many camps offer both full-time and part-time programs, as well as online programs--so even if you live nowhere near a tech hub, you have plenty of learning opportunities.

 - Fullstack Academy

 - The Grace Hopper Program

 - Hack Reactor

 - Tech Elevator

 - App Academy